How to Advertise on Google | Learn Google Ads [Step Tutorial]admin

 Talking about how normal people learn how to use the internet, they first learn about Google and then learn about Facebook.
 I can’t guarantee other people, but that’s exactly how I learned.
 And maybe there are going to be more people like me.

 There are a lot of people who use Google.
 Google is the first thing that one learns and then comes Facebook or any other social media website.
-So this is the number one reason why you should learn Google Adwords.
+So this is the number one reason why you should learn Google Ads.

 Unlike Facebook or any other platform, you won’t have to feel scared because of improper audience targeting.
 If you are running Text Advertisement, then your Ads would be shown to those who are searching for that “specific” or “relevant” keyword.
 But that’s not the case with banner or side column Ads.